 The current procedure for defence procurement involves trials and technical approval from the armed forces, followed by independent price negotiations conducted by bureaucrats and politicians.
 Such procurement has been a hotbed of high-level (political) corruption.
 We will ensure an independent assessment system, a separate system for negotiation, a separate system for issue of orders and a separate system for receipt of supply and quality assurance, each reporting its independent actions to a high level independent board focused on probity.
 Politicians will be kept at hands-length from the entire process since they do not have any specialised knowledge to offer.

-Foreign intelligence
+Intelligence agencies

+We will enhance and advance the capabilities of our intelligence community to ensure that our country’s leaders and military are fully informed in an uncertain and increasingly dangerous world.
+We will ensure strong accountability to ensure that our nation’s most sensitive information and activities are protected appropriately.

 We will significantly human intelligence (boots on the ground) both at home and abroad, as well as our tech/cyber capabilities to deal with the diverse threats facing the country.
 We will strengthen RAW to ensure top class external intelligence to enable informed defence and foreign policy choices.

-Border roads and communication
+Border roads and defence communication

 We will ensure environmental clearances are quickly given and critically needed funding allocated for border roads and rail line connectivity to Eastern, Western, Northern and Central sectors.
+We will support the deployment of the best means of communication within the defence forces.

-Reduction in armed force deployment for internal security
+Reduced armed force deployment in internal security duties

-We shall ensure that the armed forces are not deployed to fight their own countrymen unless there are extreme or unanticipated threats to internal security beyond the capacity of the local administration and paramilitary forces to deal with.
-Where armed forces are deployed, they will be provided total immunity from prosecution of civil authorities, given they operate under an entirely different system.
+Unless there are extreme or unanticipated threats to internal security beyond the capacity of the local administration and paramilitary forces to deal with, we shall minimise deployment of armed forces against their own countrymen.
+Where armed forces are deployed, they will be provided total immunity from prosecution by civil authorities, given they operate under an entirely different system.
+Accountability for their actions will, however, continue, as before.

+Volunteer force to support full-time military

+We will strengthen and revamp the existing volunteer force system and build a strong team of officers and soldiers on reserve.
+Significantly increased resources will be made available for training and other support of such a force.
+We will particularly encourage the participation of women in such a force.

+Honouring and supporting veterans

+We have a sacred obligation to our veterans, and commit to providing them and their families with care and dignity.
+This is particularly true because our nation’s warriors are volunteers, who served from a sense of duty.
+We will focus on providing them with health, education, disability, and home loan benefit services and arranging memorial services upon death.

+Our wounded warriors, whether still in service or discharged, deserve the best medical care our country can provide.
+We will make military and veterans’ medicine the gold standard for mental health care, advances in prosthetics, and treatment of trauma and eye injuries.
+We will care, as well, for the families of those who have made the ultimate sacrifice, who must be assured of meaningful financial assistance.

+We will focus on the reentry into the job market of veterans as soon as possible after military service ends.
+A job for a veteran is more than a source of income.
+It is a new mission, with a new status.
+We urge the private sector to make hiring veterans company policy.
+We will create a programme to offer tax breaks for hiring a veteran and by giving veterans necessary training to excel in their new roles.

 Integration of defence with foreign policy